keirahjacobs/ITE1100_Tutorial/README.md

 # ITE1100_Tutorial_Keirah
 # Reason for Repository
-This repository was created for an assignment with the task of getting a better understand for the platform for future use
+This repository was created for an assignment with the task of getting a better understand of the platform for future use
 # Steps taken
 1. Installed Git onto personal laptop and created a GitHub account
 2. Created a new local repository using Git bash